Divorce

 • Real estate beyond the primary residence, such as investment or vacation property

-Choosing the right divorce lawyer can help you move through a difficult season with greater clarity and confidence.
-At Garrett Talley & Thorington, we draw on decades of family law experience and deep local roots to guide clients in Nashville and surrounding communities through divorce and related issues.
+Choosing the right divorce attorney matters.
+We draw on decades of family law experience and deep local roots to guide clients in Nashville and the surrounding communities through divorce and the decisions that follow.

 Share Your Experience with Garrett Talley & Thorington Proudly Serving Franklin & Nashville with Trusted Legal Expertise